-- Assessing whether the Group's revenue recognition policy is in compliance with Australian Accounting Standards: - Assessing contractual terms with customers and testing project revenues and costs incurred to supporting documents; - Assessing management's assumptions in determining the stage of completion, total contract revenue and total budgeted costs; - Performing sample testing of the contract sum and any contract variations and claims to approved variation orders; - Performing sample testing of project costs incurred to supporting documents; - Checking the mathematical accuracy of revenue and profit recognised during the year based on the stage of completion method; - Evaluating management's assessment of any expected losses for contracts in progress at the reporting date; and - Assessing the appropriateness of disclosures in the financial statements.
+Key Audit Matter How our audit addressed this matter Revenue From Contracts with Customers Refer to Note 5 in the financial statements.
+The Group has recognised \$1,149,302 for revenue Our audit procedures included: from contracts with customers.
+Assessing whether the Group's revenue recognition policy is in compliance with Australian Accounting Construction contracts and related services revenue Standards; is recognised by the Group after assessing all factors relevant to each contract, including: • Determining the stage of completion and Assessing contractual terms with customers and testing project revenues and costs incurred to supporting documents; measurement of progress towards performance obligations; Assessing management's assumptions in determining the stage of completion, total contract revenue and Estimating total contract revenue and costs including continuous contract. total budgeted costs; including contingencies; Determining contractual entitlement and assessing the probability of customer approval Performing sample testing of the contract sum and any contract variations and claims to approved variation orders; of variations and acceptance of claims; andEstimating the project completion date.
+Performing sample testing of project costs incurred to supporting documents; We considered this to be a key audit matter due to the requirement of a significant number of Checking the mathematical accuracy of revenue and profit recognised during the year based on the stage of completion method; assessments, judgements, and estimates by management around the identification of performance obligations, the determination and Evaluating management's assessment of any expected losses for contracts in progress at the reporting date; and allocation of the transaction price across the performance obligations and the method of revenue Assessing the appropriateness of disclosures in the financial statements.